keimiii/twinkl/docs/Ideas/VIF_01_Concepts_and_Roadmap.md

 2. **Vector-valued evaluation**
    Alignment is evaluated in **multiple value dimensions** (e.g. Health, Relationships, Growth, Contribution).
 The value function remains **vector-valued** to preserve tensions and trade-offs, and is only aggregated when needed.

-3. **Uncertainty-aware critique**
+3. **Uncertainty-aware feedback**
-   The system estimates **epistemic uncertainty** in its predictions and only issues strong critiques when it is both:
+   The system estimates **epistemic uncertainty** in its predictions and only issues feedback when it is both:
    * Confident in its judgment, and
-   * Detecting a significant negative pattern.
+   * Detecting a significant pattern (negative or positive).

 4. **Trajectory-aware, not purely Markovian**
    The VIF explicitly incorporates **recent temporal history** (sliding windows and simple statistics) instead of assuming that a single entry and static profile fully determine future trajectories.